 If you are afraid of loneliness, don't marry.
 [Anton Chekhov]

 If you cannot afford to get married and raise children or pay the alimony, it hadly pays to drink lots of beer.

-It could pay to be very, very careful about who you marry, when, and for what reasons could pay in the long run, by well-running family living.
-Astrologers ponder to the first two things after drawing special charts, and may also evaluate whether the reasons for a marriage look all right - because it has been recognised for thousands of years that it matters so much who marries whom, and when, and so on.
+It could pay to be very, very careful about who you marry, when, and for what reasons.
+It could pay in the long run, by well-running family living.
+Astrologers ponder on the first two things after drawing special charts, and may also evaluate whether the reasons for a marriage look all right - because it has been recognised for thousands of years that it matters so much who marries whom, and when, and so on.

 It is not from reason and prudence that people marry, but from inclination.
 [Samuel Johnson ]